 - Non-citizens including Permanent Residents are not eligible, even if they anticipate naturalization by the beginning of the program.

 - Be enrolled in an accredited U.S. degree-granting program at the undergraduate (associate’s, bachelor’s) or graduate (master’s, doctoral, professional degree) level at the time of your application.

-For complete information about this opportunity, including the campus application process and application support from UW’s Office of Fellowships and Awards, click here.
+For complete information about this opportunity, including how to apply, click here.